oneeve8/kobble-data/content/videonarrativehowto.md

 Welcome to Kobble

-Kobble is an amazinglyversatile productivity environment that is just what you have been looking for!
+Kobble is an versatile productivity environment.

-Kobble is so unique, that you may not have ever seen anything like it before.

 With Kobble, you can collect scattered information from various sources And create new content and bring it all together into one place.

-If you like to keep a lot of information on a variety of topics of interest to you, Kobble was made with you in mind!
+If you like to keep a lot of information on a variety of topics, Kobble was made with you in mind!
 Kobble can help you organize your internet bookmarks; gather internet research; create new content; and present and share your information with others.

-Kobble has just what you need to get the job done.

 If you are a creative, productive person, then Kobble is right for you!